 THE RMI DIFFERENCE

 Rainier Mountaineering, Inc. was established in 1969 and is one of America's oldest and most-trusted guide services.
 We are the largest guide service on Mt.
-Rainier and Mt.
-McKinley and leaders in guiding climbs and treks around the globe.
+Rainier and Denali and leaders in guiding climbs and treks around the globe.
 Our years of leading mountain adventures give us the experience and knowledge to lead the best possible trips.
 We work hard to live up to our reputation as an industry leader.
 Our trip preparation before departure takes care of the details for you, from lodging, airport transfers, to permits, so that you can focus on preparing for the climb instead of the distraction that comes with coordinating logistics.

 Our Kilimanjaro climbs are led by RMI's foremost U.S. guides, who bring years of climbing experience on not only Kilimanjaro but on mountains all over the world, from the Andes to the Alaska Range to the Himalayas.
 As you reach higher elevations and test the limits of your experience, the value of an accomplished, highly trained RMI Guide held to our standards and who can effectively communicate with you cannot be understated.
 Our professional guides often make the difference between safely reaching the summit or not.
 We have cultivated a close relationship with our local outfitter on Kilimanjaro whose years of organizing Kilimanjaro climbs is evident in the outstanding local staff we climb with.
 Our relationships there are the key to our trip's success.

 We have the very best food and camps on the mountain.
 Our professional, experienced mountain cooks adhere to strict standards of hygiene while fresh, clean fruits and vegetables complement our excellent menu.
 Our highly sought after mountain staff has thought of every detail – from the candles at dinner to the hot cup of tea in bed each morning!